lid2000/exportlj/README.md

 entryid | integer | Entry ID that this prop applies to.
 Join the `entries` table. name | text | Name of the prop.
 Originally I used to have this in a separate table but got a tonne of drama getting the last insert ID from SQLite, so I gave up and now it's just directly in the table.
 Less efficient, but easier code. value | text | The value of whatever the prop was.

+### moods
+This is a list of all the moods LJ has upon login.
+Each time you run exportlj it'll just replace them all with what the server has.

+Field | Type | Description
+id | integer | The LJ mood ID.
+If your entry has a prop called `current_moodid` you can look it up here to find out what it's meant to say. parent | integer | The parent LJ mood ID of this mood.
+I suppose this is so you can have a tree of moods?
+I've never actually used it. name | text | The actual mood name. `happy`, `sad`, `depressed` etc.

+### userpics
+A list of user pic keywords and their URLs.
+Note that there will always be an entry in here called `__default_pic__` which is your default user pic.

+Field | Type | Description
+name | text | This is the user pic keyword.
+Entries will have a prop called `picture_keyword` - you should be able to join on this. url | text | URL of the user pic.

 ## Thanks
 A big thanks to Robert Strong and Jed Brown for their help on Deepest Sender all those years ago, as well as whoever wrote